Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 :::{.paste target=grammar-rule-anonymousFunction}
 :::

-*Anonymous function declarations*, despite their name, are not declarations per se, but rather expressions which resemble function declarations.
+*Anonymous function declarations*, despite their name, are not declarations per se, but rather expressions which resemble [function declarations][Function declaration].
 They have a syntax very similar to function declarations, with the following key differences:

 - Anonymous functions do not have a name;
 - Anonymous functions cannot have type parameters;
 - Anonymous functions cannot have default parameters;
-- Anonymous functions may have variable argument parameters, but they are automatically decayed to non-variable argument parameters of the corresponding [array type][Array types] (TODO(how does this really work?));
+- Anonymous functions may have variable argument parameters, but they are automatically decayed to non-variable argument parameters of the corresponding [array type][Array types] via array type specialization;
-- Anonymous functions may omit formal parameter types, if they can be [inferred][Type inference] from the context.
+- Anonymous functions may omit formal parameter types and return type, if they can be [inferred][Type inference] from the context.

 Anonymous function declaration can declare an anonymous extension function by following the [extension function declaration][Extension function declaration] convention.